Join our volunteer team

 Are you a middle or high school student wanting to volunteer?

-Age limits: We accept volunteers under 18!
+We have many high school volunteers with us.
+We accept volunteers under the age of 18.
 Ages 13-18 are welcome to volunteer on thier own with parental permission.
 But those 12 and under must be accompanied by a parent or guardian during thier shifts.

-You also have the option of dropping in during our drop in hours.
+You also have the option of volunteering during our drop in hours.

 Please complete some of these necessary things before you arrive to drop in hours.